 Tables 1 and 2 present a summary of individual algorithms applied within the architecture.
 In concert, the algorithms enable RPO for both cooperative and non-cooperative targets, for both binary systems and n-spacecraft systems.
-The only requirement is that the target must have a known 3D model if pose estimation is to be performed on-board the servicer.
-The TanDEM-X [9] and PRISMA [5] missions have partially demonstrated some of the applied navigation, control, and safety concepts, and the NASA Starling mission is validating the applied angles-only navigation algorithms.
-The upcoming VISORS [11] and SWARM-EX [12] missions (both scheduled to launch in 2024) will further verify a subset of constituent algorithms.
-This heritage ensures that the algorithms are robust and can feasibly be operated in orbit with respect to computation, sensing and actuation requirements.
+The only requirement is that the target must have a known 3D model if target pose estimation is to be performed on-board the servicer.
+Tables 1 and 2 also list notable flight heritage.
+The TanDEM-X [9] and PRISMA [10] missions have partially demonstrated some of the applied GNC and safety concepts, and the NASA Starling mission is currently validating applied angles-only navigation algorithms.
+The upcoming VISORS [12] and SWARM-EX [13] missions (scheduled to launch in 2024) will further verify a subset of on-board GNC and safety methods.
+This heritage ensures that algorithms are robust and can feasibly be operated in orbit with respect to computation, sensing and actuation requirements.